muratkeremozcan/pizza-api/README.md

 3. `before-cypress-setup`
 4. `cypress-setup`: the branch for this section of the guide; [PR](https://github.com/muratkeremozcan/pizza-api/pull/6/files).
 5. `after-cypress-setup`: if you want to skip this section, you can start from this branch
+6. `ld-ff-ld-e2e `: the branch the blog will be worked on

 If you do not want to copy the PR but set up Cypress and move over the code yourself, you can follow along.